Joymichael-da/Lita-Capstone-Project/README.md

 # Lita-Capstone-Project
 ### Goals And Objectives
-We had a 3month virtual training session with Incubator Hub as our trainer.This repository is a project given to the student to test our knowledge of what we have learnt in the past months.This project contains a sales data created in an Excel format,the student are expected to analyse the the sales performance of a retail store and provide certain reports.
-This project will be featuring;
+We had a 3month virtual training session with Incubator Hub as our trainer.This repository is a project given to the student to test our knowledge of what we have learnt in the past months.This project contains a sales data created in an Excel format to analyze the sales performance of a retail store.
+This project will explore the sales data to uncover key insights such as;
 - Top selling Products.
 - Regional Performance.
 - Monthly Sales Trends.
+The goal is to produce an interactive Power BI dashboard that highlights these findings.

 ### Methodology and Tools Needed
 - Microsoft Excel for Data cleaning and Visualization.